Chenrezig Tibetan Buddhist Center of Philadelphia

 Chenrezig Tibetan Buddhist Center of Philadelphia (CTBC) is a Tibetan Buddhist community at 954 N. Marshall Street, Philadelphia, Pennsylvania.
 It was founded in 1989 by Lama Losang Samten, a Tibetan Buddhist monk and sand mandala master, along with a group of his students.

 Lama Losang Samten previously served as the personal assistant to His Holiness the 14th Dalai Lama.
-In 1988, he was sent by the Dalai Lama to New York City to create the first Tibetan Buddhist sand mandala in the Western Hemisphere.
+In 1988, he was sent by the Dalai Lama to New York City to create one of the first Tibetan Buddhist sand mandalas in the Western Hemisphere.
+Significantly, the very first sand mandala to be created in the Western Hemisphere was the Kalachakra mandala in 1981 in Dunn, Wisconsin, the subject of the 2024 documentary, The Dalai Lama's Gift.
+Lama Losang Samten appears in this documentary, explaining that he came to the United States for the first time to create the Kalachakra mandala in Wisconsin, as part of the ritual ceremony that comprises the Kalachakra initiation, an empowerment for world peace.
+Seven years after creating the Kalachakra mandala in Wisconsin, Lama Losang then journeyed to New York, also to create a Kalachakra mandala.

 While in New York, Lama Samten was invited to Philadelphia to construct a sand mandala at the University of Pennsylvania Museum of Archaeology and Anthropology.
 In 1989, he began teaching Tibetan Buddhism, as well as the Tibetan language and culture, at the museum.
 During this time, he commuted from New York City with a translator.

 After two years, as Lama Samten prepared to return to his monastery in India, a group of his students petitioned the Dalai Lama through letters requesting that he appoint Lama Samten as a permanent teacher in Philadelphia.
 The Dalai Lama agreed, leading to the establishment of the Chenrezig Tibetan Buddhist Center.